Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Introduction

-The asymptotic properties of this estimator, including asymptotic consistency, asymptotic efficiency, and asymptotic normality, have been the subject of several papers for both finite-dimensional (e.g., \cite{Bagchi1975,Bagchi1980,Bagchi1981a,Balakrishnan1973,Tugnait1980,Tugnait1985}) and infinite-dimensional (e.g., \cite{Aihara1991,Bagchi1981,Bagchi1984,Balakrishnan1975,Kubrusly1977,Polis1982}) systems.
+The asymptotic properties of this estimator, including asymptotic consistency, asymptotic efficiency, and asymptotic normality, have been studied by various authors (e.g., \cite{Aihara1991,Bagchi1981,Bagchi1984,Balakrishnan1975,Kim1996,Koski1986,Mohapl1994}).

-In this paper, we will be primarily concerned with online parameter estimation methods, which recursively estimate the unknown model parameters based on the continuous stream of observations (e.g., \cite{Surace2019}).
+In this paper, we will primarily be concerned with online parameter estimation methods, which recursively estimate the unknown model parameters based on the continuous stream of observations (e.g., \cite{Baumeister1997}).
 In comparison to classical methods, which process the observed data in a batch fashion, online methods perform inference in real time, can track changes in parameters over time, are more computationally efficient, and have significantly smaller storage requirements.
+We will focus, in particular, on recursive maximum likelihood (RML) methods, which recursively seek the value of $\theta$ which maximises the asymptotic log-likelihood, defined as $\smash{\tilde{\mathcal{L}}(\theta,\boldsymbol{o}) = \lim_{t\rightarrow\infty}\frac{1}{t}\mathcal{L}_t(\theta,\boldsymbol{o})}$.